Chapel Hill – Chauncy Hall School: Main campus facilities

 Beaver Gymnasium & Machen Center: Built in 1981 in honor of Claude F. Machen '27.
 Today it houses the gym, workout room, and nurse's office.

 Barn & Theater: Houses arts spaces including the theater, digital arts lab, makerspace studio, photography dark room, pottery studio, and dance/yoga studio.
 On Wednesday, August 29, Chapel Hill – Chauncy Hall School broke ground on their $5.5 million for their historic building, the visual and performing arts, the Barn renovation.
 The School added 9000 sqft, including a new theater, new music classroom space, expanded state-of-the-art studio spaces, and a glass atrium gallery, creating a 22000 sqft center for the arts.
 The Barn was renovated in the fall of 2019.

+The Landry Center: In May 2025, Chapel Hill–Chauncy Hall opened The Landry Center, the school’s newest academic building, completing the largest capital campaign in its 197-year history.
+The building replaced the former Atwood building.
+The state-of-the-art facility features modern classroom spaces, a science room, faculty workspaces, and indoor and outdoor gathering areas.
+It is CH-CH’s first solar-powered building.
+The project was funded through a leadership gift from the Landry Family Foundation and contributions from over 120 donors to the “Growing Minds, Growing Community” campaign.

 Co-curricular activities

 Students are required to participate in the afternoon co-curricular program each trimester.

 CH-CH participates in the Massachusetts Bay Independent League (MBIL) for boys' soccer, cross country, basketball, baseball, and lacrosse.
 The school is also a member of the Independent Girls' Conference (IGC) for soccer, basketball, softball and lacrosse and the Eastern Independent League (EIL) for boys' wrestling.